-Spearmint is known to help with acne due to its antimicrobial properties.
+Spearmint helps with acne due to its antimicrobial properties.
 Its essential oil (as well as peppermint essential oil) provide a delicious minty refreshing aroma to any homemade beauty product.

 What Is It

-Calendula is mainly used for its many medicinal properties that help healing skin.
-They can be used in helping wounds, sores, varicose veins, pulled muscles, bruises, and burns (Heinerman, 1996).
+Calendula is useful for its many medicinal properties that help healing skin.
+They may help with wounds, sores, varicose veins, pulled muscles, bruises, and burns (Heinerman, 1996).
 Best used infused in oils, healing salves or balms.

 Due to its many medicinal properties and high content in polyphenols and flavonoids, calendula shows anti-inflammatory and antimicrobial properties which may help with itchy scalp or dandruff.
 It may also help with hair growth by stimulating hair roots and follicles to grow more robust and dense hair.